Back |

 Kosher Salt

-Regular iodized table salt often lends a harsh, chemical flavor to foods.
+Regular iodized table salt often lends a chemical flavor to foods.
 Keep kosher salt (such as Diamond Crystal or Morton’s) on hand for regular daily use.
-Note that because of the way the salt is made, 1 teaspoon of Diamond Crystal will taste less salty than 1 teaspoon of Morton’s.
-(Diamond Crystal has about half the sodium of Morton’s by volume!)
+Note that because of the way the salt is made, one teaspoon of Diamond Crystal will taste less salty than one teaspoon of Morton’s.
+Diamond Crystal has about half the sodium of Morton’s by volume!
+Learn more here.

 Whole Black Peppercorns